 The goal of the FFVP is to improve healthier school environments by providing healthier food choices and to:

 - Expand the fruits and vegetables children experience

 - Increase children’s fruit and vegetable consumption

-- Make a difference in children’s diets to impact their present and future health
+- Make a difference in children’s diets to affect their present and future health

-The program is seen as an important catalyst for change in efforts to combat childhood obesity and by helping children learn more healthful eating habits.
+The program is seen as an important catalyst for change in efforts to combat childhood obesity and by helping children learn more healthy eating habits.

 How Does It Work?

-- Residential child care institutions may also apply if they operate an elementary school during the day and participate in the NSLP.
+- Residential child care institutions operating an elementary school during the day and participating in the NSLP

 - Be an elementary school